Staff Guidance for Conducting Shareholder Meetings in Light of COVID-19 Concerns

 Issuers are generally required to hold annual meetings of security holders under state law.
 When issuers with securities registered under Exchange Act Section 12 solicit proxy authority from their shareholders in connection with an annual meeting, they are required to comply with the federal proxy rules, which require, among other things, the delivery of proxy materials (such as definitive proxy statements and proxy cards).

-The staff understands that some issuers are contemplating possible changes in the date, time, or location of their annual meetings due to the difficulties arising from COVID-19.
-In light of these difficulties, the staff will take the position that an issuer that has already mailed and filed its definitive proxy materials can notify shareholders of a change in the date, time, or location of its annual meeting without mailing additional soliciting materials or amending its proxy materials if it:
+The staff understands that some issuers are contemplating possible changes in the date, time, or location of their annual or special shareholder meetings due to the difficulties arising from COVID-19.
+In light of these difficulties, the staff will take the position that an issuer that has already mailed and filed its definitive proxy materials can notify shareholders of a change in the date, time, or location of its shareholder meeting without mailing additional soliciting materials or amending its proxy materials if it:

 - issues a press release announcing such change;